 Our advice?
 Young drivers should have both liability and collision coverage, at the least.
 This makes sure you can get your vehicle repaired or replaced regardless of who was at fault.

 Many young people get annoyed when their parents suggest older, safer cars as a first vehicle.
 Left to their own devices, most young people would like to drive something sleek and sporty.
-But this is one of those cases where mom and dad were right!
+But this is one of those cases where mom and dad are right.

 Car insurance carriers are already factoring your age into how much you pay.
-Generally, teenage drivers pay the most for car insurance, though that price will naturally lower as you get older.
+Generally, teen drivers pay the most for car insurance, though that price will naturally decrease as you get older.

 While you can’t change how old you are, you can change what you drive.
 Insurance carriers pay attention to which types of vehicles are involved in accidents more often.
 So driving around an old “beater” of a car may not be very exciting, but it may be a good way to keep your monthly bill down.

-Speaking of keeping your bill down, what if lowering your bill was as easy as picking up your phone?
+Speaking of keeping your bill down, what if lowering your bill was as easy as picking up your phone or checking your mobile app?

 Every insurance carrier offers special discounts to drivers.
 These discounts are based on certain driver behaviors and groups.
 Best of all, you may already qualify!